antarctica/packer-vm-templates/README.md

 Covert this OVA file to a vApp using vCentre using [these steps](https://pubs.vmware.com/vsphere-50/index.jsp?topic=%2Fcom.vmware.vsphere.vm_admin.doc_50%2FGUID-2A95EBB8-1779-40FA-B4FB-4D0845750879.html).

-Note: You will need to contact ICT to have the OVA file converted to a vApp [1].
+Note: You will need to contact ICT to have the OVA file converted to a vApp [1], ensure you request the following:

+* All networks are removed from the inner VM to prevent errors when provisioning automatically in vDirector
+* The name of the inner VM is set to `node1` to be suitably generic

 The vApp will typically be exported as an OVA file, these cannot be read by vDirector and so need to be converted to an OVF file.